`It's been a jewel': Oasis Fresh Market quenching thirst in food desert

 "We want more than sustainability," Washington-Jones says.
 "We want growth and we want scale.
 We do believe there are other parts of Tulsa that are ready for an Oasis.

-"Believe it or not, people from across the nation have reached to say, `we need help, as well.'
+"Believe it or not, people from across the nation have reached out to say, 'we need help, as well.'
 If we can find a way to build a system, I think we can make tremendous inroads in eliminating food deserts."

 Featured video